 Okay, if you’re feeling lost in translation right now its okay, it will help you to read my previous post.
 Then maybe this post will make more sense, I hope.
 Anyways, where were we?
 Oh yes!, since I’m new to the Hawaiian Kingdom’s laws I can’t offer any guidance in that area.
 I can, however, share with you the path I did take to get my homeschooling journey started.

 Meeting the Department of Education Requirements...

 Prior to homeschooling, I had my school-aged keiki in public school.
 So, naturally, I went to the Internet and searched “homeschooling in Hawai’i”.
 OMG!
 There were millions of results that popped up.
 It was a bit shocking.
 Of course, the Department of Education was one of the top results, if not the top result.

 I ultimately chose the Department of Education’s website since it seemed like the logical choice at the time.
-After I read their page, I printed up the forms provided on their page; filled them out and turned them in.
+After I read their page, I printed up the forms they provided on their page; filled them out and turned them in.
 The Registrar at the school was very helpful and that was that.
 It appeared I was stressing for no reason, right?
 Wrong!
 The Department of Education requires that you also submit an annual report.

 What is an annual report and why do I have to do one?

 Basically, the annual report is to show the school that your child is learning.
 There are various ways to accomplish this that I won’t go into here, however, you can read more about what Iʻve done here.
 I will also post a link at the bottom that will direct you to the Hawaiʻi Department of Educationʻs website regarding Homeschool requirements.